banner-img

 Popular in the Arab world, particularly the Levant, Egypt, and, of course, Palestine, other varieties of knafeh can also be found in Turkey, Greece, and the Balkans.

-The sweet dish, prepared of vermicelli-like dough soaked in sugar syrup, covered with soft cheese, sprinkled with rosewater or orange blossom, and topped with pistachios, has a long history that predates the conflict between Israel and Palestine.
+The sweet dish, prepared from vermicelli-like dough soaked in sugar syrup, covered with soft cheese, sprinkled with rosewater or orange blossom, and topped with pistachios, has a long history that predates the conflict between Israel and Palestine.
 Nablus, being 30 miles from Jerusalem, cooks up a brilliant orange variation of knafeh with a local white cheese called 'jibneh Nabulsi'.

-Israel has claimed knafeh as its own, without acknowledging Palestine for its development, causing many difficulties.
+However, the kunafa origin has been contested by Israel, which has claimed knafeh as its own, without acknowledging Palestine for its development, causing many difficulties.

 Despite its proclivity to incite disagreement, knafeh is also viewed as a symbol of goodwill once a conflict has been resolved and is prepared to assist in coping with loss when someone has died, as well as during happy times when someone accomplishes a significant milestone.